KelvinKramp/KelvinKramp/README.md

   4) [Vital signs tracking dashboard](https://github.com/KelvinKramp/vital-signs-Dash-python)
   5) [Medical score calculator](https://github.com/KelvinKramp/OPS-calculator)
   6) [Deploying an OpenAPS Autotune API to the cloud](https://github.com/KelvinKramp/AutotuneAPI)
-  7) www.Autotune123.com: A website that you can use to easily calculate 24 hour basal insulin rate recommendations, smooth the resulting outcome and upload the new profile to NightScout.

 - :hospital: I’m looking to collaborate on improving healthcare